adamw/website/content/blog/2014-03-06-big-data-when-single-node-is-better-than-clustered.md

 dsq_thread_id:
   - 2371987250
 categories:
-  - Cloud
-  - Clustering
-  - Distributed
-  - hadoop
-  - mahout
+  - machine learning
-  - Uncategorized
+  - distributed

 ---
 There’s a lot of hype about “big data” and a general trend to try to apply Hadoop to almost every problem.
 However, sometimes it turns out that you can get much better results by writing an old-fashioned, but optimised, single-node version of your algorithm.